 Character.
 We have achieved a significant national presence, yet we have retained our character as a Delaware firm — collegial, dedicated to the community and bar, and eminently qualified to provide the highest level of service to clients in local, national and global markets.

 Quality.
 Morris Nichols lawyers come from the top-tier schools in the United States.
-Nearly one-half of the attorneys practicing at Morris Nichols have served as judicial clerks.
+Nearly one-third of the attorneys practicing at Morris Nichols have served as judicial clerks.